Toaster (film): Casting

-The film was announced on 22 May 2024, originally Sonakshi Sinha was set to play the female lead but was later replaced with Sanya Malhotra, before filming began in later half of 2024.
-Archana Puran Singh who has termed her role as the best role of her career so far, has previously worked with Rao in Vicky Vidya Ka Woh Wala Video.
-Abhishek Banerjee agreed on doing a cameo on request of Rajkummar Rao in the film, as friendship gesture; as the 2 actors share great camaraderie since the time of working together on Stree, Stree 2.
-Seema Pahwa will reunite with Rajkummar Rao after Bareilly Ki Barfi.
-Also Rajkummar Rao and Sanya Malhotra have reunited once again 3 years after Ludo, and HIT: The First Case.
-Most actors had previously worked with each other in various films with exception of Farah Khan.
+The film was announced on 22 May 2024.
+Sonakshi Sinha was initially attached to play the female lead but was later replaced by Sanya Malhotra before filming began in the latter half of 2024.
+Archana Puran Singh, who described her part in the film as the best role of her career, reunites with Rao after their collaboration on Vicky Vidya Ka Woh Wala Video.
+Abhishek Banerjee appears in a cameo, having agreed to the role at Rao’s request; the two actors have shared a longstanding working relationship since Stree (2018) and Stree 2 (2024).
+Seema Pahwa also reteams with Rao following Bareilly Ki Barfi (2017).
+Rao and Malhotra reunite three years after working together in Ludo (2020) and HIT: The First Case (2022).
+Most of the previous cast members had previously worked with each other in various films with exception of Farah Khan.